The July Days

 The Bolshevik Party in Summer 1917

 The Bolsheviks struggled for the first half of 1917.
 They initially opposed the International Women’s Day demonstration, which led to the February Revolution.
-The Bolshevik Party then experienced a sharp rightward shift in the middle of March, when Lev Kamenev, Josef Stalin, and M. K. Muranov returned from Siberia and took over the party organ, Pravda.
+The Bolshevik Party then experienced a sharp rightward shift in the middle of March, when Lev Kamenev, Joseph Stalin, and M. K. Muranov returned from Siberia and took over the party organ, Pravda.
 Under their control, the paper advocated critical support for the Provisional Government, rejected the slogan “Down with the War,” and called for an end to disorganizing activities at the front.

 These positions contrasted sharply with the views Lenin expressed in his “Letters from Afar,” so it’s not surprising that Pravda published only the first of these, with numerous deletions.
 According to Alexander Shlyapnikov’s testimony:

 The day of the appearance of the first number of the “reformed Pravda,” March 15, was a day of triumph for the “defencists.”
 The whole of the Tauride Palace, from the members of the Committee of the Duma to the Executive Committee, the very heart of revolutionary democracy, was brimful of one piece of news — the victory of the moderate and reasonable Bolsheviks over the extremists.
 In the Executive Committee itself, we were met with venomous smiles.